 Sounds too technical?
 Don’t worry.
 You can always consult with some of the leading mobile app development companies around you for a much clearer understanding.

-Third-party integrations are an important consideration when developing an eCommerce app.
+It is very important to consider third-party integrations when creating an eCommerce app.
 Payment gateways, shipping providers, and other third-party services (like SMS) can add significant value to an app by providing convenient and secure payment and delivery options for customers, as well as notifications on their order status.
 However, these integrations also come with a cost.

-The cost of integrating third-party services can vary depending on the level of complexity involved.
-Some third-party services (such as customer support chat) may require custom development to integrate with an eCommerce app, which can be expensive.
-Additionally, the more integrations an app has, the more complex it becomes, which can lead to higher development costs and ongoing maintenance and support costs.
+The budget of integrating third-party services can vary depending on the level of complexity involved.
+Also, these services (such as customer support chat) may require custom development to integrate with an eCommerce app, which can be expensive.
+Also, the adding integrations makes an app more complex, which can lead to higher development, ongoing maintenance, and support costs.

 Security and compliance are critical factors to consider when developing an eCommerce app.
 Customers expect their personal and payment information to be kept secure, and businesses have a responsibility to protect their customers’ data.
-Failure to do so can result in reputational damage, legal consequences, and financial losses.
-Therefore, it is essential to ensure that the app is secure and compliant with relevant regulations.
+Failure to do so may have negative effects on one’s reputation as well as legal and financial repercussions.
+Therefore, it is crucial to guarantee that the software is safe and in compliance with applicable laws.

-Compliance is also an important consideration for eCommerce apps.
 Regulations such as the General Data Protection Regulation (GDPR) and the Payment Card Industry Data Security Standard (PCI DSS) require businesses to take specific measures to protect their customers’ data.
-Failure to comply with these regulations can result in significant fines and other legal consequences.
+Companies that will fail to abide by these guidelines may face significant fines and other legal consequences.

 The cost of ensuring compliance with these regulations can also vary depending on the level of compliance required.
 For example, achieving PCI DSS compliance can be a complex and time-consuming process, requiring businesses to implement a range of security measures and undergo regular audits.
 And yet, it must be done if the business owner wants to save the card or other financial data of their customers within their eCommerce platform itself.
 The cost of non-compliance can be much greater, making it essential for businesses to invest in achieving and maintaining compliance.